artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 For one, it's been increasingly used in coordination with CircleCI.
 Hokusai has made it really easy to standardize a lot of application configuration across Artsy's applications.
-We have [CircleCI orbs](https://github.com/artsy/orbs/blob/master/src/hokusai) set up for Hokusai specifically, which allow us to maintain one copy of our Hokusai config across multiple applications utilizing CircleCI.
+We have [CircleCI orbs](https://github.com/artsy/orbs/blob/master/src/hokusai) set up for Hokusai specifically, which standardize the way Hokusai is invoked in our CI, among other things.
 Given how helpful it's been to have a single source of CircleCI config for many of our apps, we're pondering the idea of a central source for Kubernetes Hokusai config.
 In other words, we'd like to have a "baseline" for things like deployments - something that could be overriden as necessary in specific projects but would make spinning up new projects easy.
-And it would hopefully make it easy to update deployment strategies for many apps at the same time...we'll see where we land.

-Interested in contributing?
-Hokusai is
-[open source](https://artsy.github.io/blog/2019/04/29/how-did-artsy-become-oss-by-default/) and we'd love to hear from you!
+This would effectively allow Hokusai to support functionality similar to Helm's [templates](https://helm.sh/docs/chart_template_guide/), but in a way that can be consumed across project repos.

+We've found Hokusai useful in transitioning our engineering team to working with Kubernetes, while easing the learning curve of working with it directly.
+If you or your organization are going through similar growing pains, we suggest giving it a try!
+Our issues are open for bug reports and feature requests, and we certainly welcome PRs with improvements.

 # Appendix A: Useful Hokusai commands